5 Best Free Camping Spots in Sedona, Arizona

 There’s nothing better than hiking in Sedona.
 The trails here are simply jaw-dropping, and range from notoriously rugged to mellow enough for all ages.

-A few of our favorite short hikes that everyone should do are Bell Rock (1 mi) which takes intrepid scramblers up to the top of a freestanding rock formation, Cathedral Rock (1.2 mi) which lets you access a sublime saddle nestled between two massive sandstone spires, and Devil’s Bridge (4 mi), which takes you out to a freestanding rock bridge deep in the canyonlands backcountry.
+A few of our favorite short hikes that everyone should do are Bell Rock (1 mi) which takes intrepid scramblers up to the top of a freestanding rock formation, Cathedral Rock (1.2 mi) which lets you access a sublime saddle nestled between two massive sandstone spires, Devil’s Bridge (4 mi) and West Fork Trail (6.9), which takes you out to a freestanding rock bridge deep in the canyonlands backcountry.
 These hikes begin from eponymous trailheads (Bell Rock Trailhead, Cathedral Rock Trailhead, and Devils Bridge Trailhead.)

 For more information, try the City of Sedona’s Trails, Hiking, and Biking page.